 *On this date, in 1862, the 1st Louisiana Native Guard was formed.

 They were later the 73rd Regiment Infantry U.S. Colored Troops and were among the first all-black regiments to fight in the Union Army during the American Civil War.
-It was based in New Orleans, Louisiana, and played a prominent role in the Siege of Port Hudson.
-Its members included some free men of color from New Orleans; most were Black former slaves who had escaped to join the Union cause and gain freedom.
+They were based in New Orleans, Louisiana, and played a prominent role in the Siege of Port Hudson.
+Their members included some free men of color from New Orleans; most were Black former slaves who had escaped to join the Union cause and gain freedom.

 After New Orleans fell to Admiral David Farragut in April 1862, Union Maj.
 Gen. Benjamin F. Butler headquartered his 12,000-man Army of the Gulf in New Orleans.
 On September 27, 1862, Butler organized the Union Army's 1st Louisiana Native Guard regiment, some of whose members had served in the previous Confederate Native Guard regiment.
 Free men of color had served with the militia since the French colonial period.
-But the regiment's initial strength was 1,000 men, and it was composed mostly of Black former slaves who had escaped to freedom.
+However, the regiment's initial strength was 1,000 men, composed mostly of former Black slaves who had escaped to freedom.
 The Union commissioned several Blackline officers of the Guard.

 Former Confederate Lt.
 Andre Cailloux, a Creole of color (free man of color) in New Orleans, was named captain of Company E. P. B. S. Pinchback; also a free man of color, was appointed as captain of Company A and later was reassigned as company commander of the 2nd Regiment.
 (He later served as governor of the state, as a US Representative, and as Senator.)
 James Lewis, a mixed-race, former steward on the Confederate river steamer De Soto, was commissioned as captain of Company K. During this period, some slaves who escaped from nearby plantations joined the regiment.
 Still, the Union Army's official policy discouraged such enrollments.